magento/devdocs/guides/v1.0/extension-dev-guide/template_create_req_config_files.md

 * __.xml
 * __.phtml

-Another possibility is that the module will be a service that perhaps calls an API, or does someother work that isn't manifested in the UI.
+Another possibility is that the module will be a service that perhaps calls an API, or does some other work that isn't manifested in the UI.
 In that case, you will need these files:

 * __.xyz
 * __.xyz